omerbsezer/Fast-Kubeflow/README.md

 - Kubeflow is free, open source platform that runs on on-premise or any cloud (AWS, Google Cloud, Azure).
 - It includes Jupyter Notebook to develop ML algorithms, user interface to show pipeline.
 - "Kubeflow started as an open sourcing of the way Google ran TensorFlow internally, based on a pipeline called TensorFlow Extended.
 It began as just a simpler way to run TensorFlow jobs on Kubernetes, but has since expanded to be a multi-architecture, multi-cloud framework for running entire machine learning pipelines." (ref: [kubeflow.org](https://v0-7.kubeflow.org/docs/))
-- **Kubeflow applies to become a CNCF incubating project**, it is announced on 24 Octobr 2022 (ref: [opensource.googleblog.com](https://opensource.googleblog.com/2022/10/kubeflow-applies-to-become-a-cncf-incubating-project.html)).
+- **Kubeflow applies to become a CNCF incubating project**, it is announced on 24 October 2022 (ref: [opensource.googleblog.com](https://opensource.googleblog.com/2022/10/kubeflow-applies-to-become-a-cncf-incubating-project.html)).

 ## What is Kubelow <a name="whatIsKubeflow"></a>